Wisconsin DOC has released nearly 1,600 inmates so far to combat COVID-19 spread

 “It did absolutely nothing to reduce the population of the correctional system, the prison system,” Muth said.

-A total of 20 prisoners across four DOC facilities had tested positive for the new coronavirus as of Thursday.
-A total of 24 DOC employees had self-reported testing positive, also as of Thursday.
+Twenty prisoners across four DOC facilities have tested positive for the new coronavirus as of Thursday.
+A total of 24 DOC employees have self-reported testing positive, also as of Thursday.

-Muth said the best way to prevent further spread is to reduce prison populations so social distancing can be adequately followed in DOC's overcrowded facilities, some of which are operating at 140% or 150% of their designed capacity.
+Muth said the best way to prevent further spread is to reduce prison populations so social distancing can be adequately followed in DOC’s crowded facilities, some of which are operating at up to 150% of their designed capacity.

 Ben Turk — a volunteer with Forum for Understanding Prisons, a nonprofit that advocates for inmates — said he’d like to see DOC’s release mechanisms be used more robustly.